Busch Gardens Tampa Bay: 1969–1975: Boma and themed area expansions

 Robert B. Bean was named the new general manager for the Busch Gardens park in April 1971.
 The Trans-Veldt Railway opened on July 4, between the monorail and Boma section.
 The train departed from the "Nairobi Junction" station into the animal habitat and was an upcharge attraction.
 In January 1972, the tree tops observation deck was being constructed at the cost of $250,000, opening months later with the African village on June 19.
 The African village, located north of the original gardens, accommodated the Stanleyville station, an additional train station on the Trans-Veldt Railway.
 The African village contained the Tanzanian Theater featuring an elephant show, gorilla and okapi enclosures, and various shops.
 The tree tops was a three-level observation deck in the northern half of the African veldt and only reachable by the Trans-Veldt Railway upon opening.
 During this time, the monorail and railway upcharges were eliminated, with the general admission increased in price.
-The boat ride in the African village, titled Livingstone's Landing, later opened in the summer 1972.
+The boat ride in the African village, titled Livingstone's Landing, later opened in the summer of 1972.

 A $6.5 million addition was announced in March 1973 for a phase two development of the 1970 expansion plans.
 The plans would affect three park sections: Boma, Stanleyville (renamed from the African village), and the African veldt.
 The plans called for a Morocco-themed area, a log flume, a dark ride, a gondola lift, an "animal training center," and a safari attraction.
 Busch Gardens opened a nearby campervan park in May.
 The first thrill ride at the park, the log flume, opened in June in the Stanleyville section.
 Bean resigned as general manager and was replaced by Joseph C. Fincher in April 1974.
 The sky ride transportation gondola opened in May, which linked the park's monorail station, tree tops outlook, and Stanleyville section together.

 By 1975, the park housed over 800 animals and expanded its live entertainment options throughout the park.
 Busch Gardens opened its Morocco-themed village on April 16, acting as the new entrance to the park.
 The Morocco area hosted shops, landscaped areas, eateries, and the Algiers Theater upon opening.
 The snack bar originally located in the parking lot was incorporated into the Morocco area with thematic upgrades.
-In September, the park disclosed a $7.6 million development that would include the park's first roller coaster, exhibits for tigers and elephants, extension to the Livingstone's Landing, extensive landscaping, and the addition of sound systems throughout the park.
+In September, the park disclosed a $7.6 million development that would include the park's first roller coaster, exhibits for tigers and elephants, an extension to Livingstone's Landing, extensive landscaping, and the addition of sound systems throughout the park.